-Few weeks ago, when I was in Provence, the region literally seems to glow bluish-purple.
+Right now, everything in Provence literally seems to glow bluish-purple.
 The color of soft lavender bushes shimmering against a blue sky… rolling up balmy country days and the soulfulness of summer into one pretty package.

 But as I’ve come to realise through talking with both beauty industry experts and lavender farmers, this is much more than just a pretty flower.
 It is also one of the most powerful remedies in the plant world, offering relief for problems as varied as sunburns, acne and dandruff.
 No wonder the ancient Egyptians and Romans treasured the oil extracted from its leaves and flowers.

-This amazing spectrum of healing powers is due to lavender’s complex chemical makeup, which is chockfull of antiseptic, antioxidant and anti-inflammatory goodness.
+This amazing spectrum of healing powers is due to lavender’s complex chemical makeup, which is full of antiseptic, antioxidant and anti-inflammatory goodness.
 Even a mere whiff of its fragrance has potent aromatherapy benefits.
-And this is no subtle, old lady fragrance – it’s a heady scent that rivals bottled perfume.
+And authentic, good quality lavender is no subtle, old lady fragrance – it’s a heady scent that rivals bottled perfume.

 So, what better souvenir could I get from this lovely land than the recipes of some gorgeous face masks, scrubs and body butters that help harness all the beauty of lavender in its purest form?